GuruThorat/deep_dream/README.md

 # deep_dream
-here what we're doing is just experimenting with google's deep dream
+what we're doing here is just experimenting with google's deep dream and see what it can do